 Piping plover and red knot may use nearby shoreline habitats for resting or foraging during winter months.
 Potential impacts to these species could include elevated noise levels during project construction.
-However, this project will take place at least 100 yards seaward of adjacent shorelines.
-Additionally, construction of the project will most likely take place during summer in order to take advantage of high tides during daylight hours.
+However, given the fact that the project site is bordered by a seawall and riprap, it is unlikely that these species forage in this area.
 Therefore any impacts to piping plovers and red knot are unlikely and/or would be short-term, localized, and minor.